How Historically Accurate is Season 2 of Last Kingdom?

 In the last four episodes, the focus is a few years after the events where Uhtred had helped his Danish brother, Ragnar the Younger, to take Dunholm.
 Now, Uhtred is based in Cookham, a small village near London which was, in fact, occupied as a more prominent settlement in Anglo-Saxon times.
 Once again, Uhtred had sworn allegiance to Alfred, after Alfred had helped free Uhtred from slavery.
 It shows Uhtred as leading Alfred's borough of Cookham.
 In fact, Cookham was the last important borough before reaching London.
 Overall, England is divided into Danelaw, areas in northern Mercia, Northumbria, and East Anglia, and Wessex, which also ruled over southern Mercia.
 London in 886 was little known and the historical accounts simply mentioned that Alfred had restored the town, including rebuilding its Roman walls.
 The series shows the events in a more theatrical manner, showing the Norse had, initially, taken the city.
 Then, they tricked the Anglo-Saxons in allowing them to take the city so that the Lady Æthelflæd could be captured.
 The series concludes with Uhtred leading a daring rescue that saw her freed.

-The series develops several new or more significant characters that were introduced in the first season.
-The first is Æthelflæd, who is now shown as a grown woman.
-She would later be an important historical figure in leading Mercia to full independence from Viking occupation.
-She is depicted as marrying Æthelred, who was Lord of Mercia, that is the areas of Mercia free from Danish rule.
-The series focused on Æthelred and Æthelflæd getting married as a key alliance to bring the non-Dane parts of Mercia into closer alliance with Wessex.
-Their marriage was shown, however, as unhappy, where Æthelred was shown to be abusing her and simply using her for his own benefit.
+The series develops several significant characters that were introduced in the first season.
+The first being Æthelflæd, who is now of marriageable age.
+She is to become be an important historical figure in leading Mercia to full independence from Viking occupation.
+Her parents marry her to Æthelred, who is Lord of Mercia, (the areas of Mercia free from Danish rule) n order to form a strategic alliance between Wessex and Mercia.
+The marriage is portrayed, however, as unhappy. Æthelred is depicted as abusive and as marrying Æthelflæd solely in order to advance his position with her father, King Alfred.
 There is some historical account to suggest they had an estranged or less than happy marriage, although the two did form an important political combination in Mercia.

-One of the Vikings was Hastein, who seems to be a key aid to the leader Norse in the series, namely the brothers Siegfried and Erik.
-While Siegfried and Erik seem fictional, Hastein is known to have come to England in the late 9th century and did launch some devastating attacks.
+One of the Vikings was Haestein, who seems to be a key aid to the leader Norse in the series, namely the brothers Sigefrid and Erik.
+While Siegfried and Erik seem fictional, Haestein who may have come to England in the late 9th century and launch some devastating attacks.
 His role, however, in this season is more minimal, focusing on his support of the two Norse brothers.

 The story also introduces Osferth, who likely was Alfred's illegitimate son.
 The historical records on him do not make it clear, and in the series he is shown as a monk who wants to join Uhtred's warriors.
 There does exist records from Alfred's will that suggests Osferth was a son of Alfred's, where he is called kinsman, and he even held some important positions as ealdorman in historical texts.